imsjp/poe-tools/content/docs/exilence/index.md

 weight: 6
 ---

-Exilence Next is an app that lets you track your income and networth in game based off the items in your storage tabs.
+Exilence Next is an app that lets you track your income and net worth in Path of Exile based off the items in your stash.

 <!--more-->